PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ```bash
 $ cd ~/unix_lesson/raw_fastq
 ```
-> Note: You can always copy-and-paste, but I do suggest typing it yourself to memorize the commands.
+> Note: You can always copy-and-paste commands, but I do suggest typing it yourself to practice.

 Good job, you have moved 2 levels of directories with one command!